oard/BoxFinder/README.md

 This project contains the following files:

-pdf.zip: a compressed directory named pdf with a set of subdirectories for the PDF files, one subdrectory per box, named with the box number.
-Unzip this file.

 titles.txt: The titles associated with each pdf file, which are used to form title queries.
 In this and other files, the first column is the file name for the associated .pdf file (without the '.pdf' part).